bcaliva21/interview-prep/README.md

     - Failure
       - read a leetcode explanation and worked out the code for myself
     - February 16
-    - Notes: Save time by only investigating a sequence if it is the start of the sequence
+    - Notes: Save time by only investigating a sequence if it is the start of the Sequence
+  - 208 Implement Trie (Prefix Tree)
+    - Failure
+        - looked up a solution and translated a python solution to js
+    - February 17
+    - Notes: pass the trie position around like you are working with a tree

 ## Stacks & Queues
   - hackerrank: Balanced Brackets